Boruto: Manga

-Boruto: Naruto Next Generations is written by Ukyō Kodachi (vol.1–13) and Masashi Kishimoto (vol.14–20) and illustrated by Mikio Ikemoto.
-It started in Shueisha's shōnen manga magazine Weekly Shōnen Jump on 9 May 2016.
+Boruto: Naruto Next Generations is written by Ukyō Kodachi (vol.1–13) and Masashi Kishimoto (vol.14–20), with illustrations by Mikio Ikemoto.
+It began serialisation in Shueisha's shōnen manga magazine Weekly Shōnen Jump on 9 May 2016.
 It ran in the magazine until 10 June 2019 and was then transferred to V Jump on 20 July of the same year.
-The original series' creator, Masashi Kishimoto, initially supervised the manga, which was illustrated by his former chief assistant and written by the co-writer of the Boruto: Naruto the Movie screenplay, Ukyō Kodachi.
-In November 2020 Kodachi stepped down, with Kishimoto taking over as writer.
-In order to keep the entire Naruto saga within a hundred volumes, Ikemoto hopes to complete the manga in fewer than 30 volumes.
-In April 2023, it was announced that the manga would enter on hiatus; it resumed on 21 August of the same year, with a second part titled Boruto: Two Blue Vortex.
+The original series's creator, Masashi Kishimoto, initially supervised the manga; Ikemoto was his former assistant, while Kodachi was the co-writer of the Boruto: Naruto the Movie screenplay.
+In November 2020, Kodachi stepped down and Kishimoto took over as writer.
+In order to keep the entire Naruto saga within a hundred volumes, Ikemoto hoped to complete the Boruto manga in fewer than 30 volumes.
+In April 2023, it was announced that the manga would enter a hiatus; it resumed on 21 August of the same year, with a second part titled Boruto: Two Blue Vortex.

-Viz Media licensed the manga for English release in North America in 2017 and released the first volume alongside the English dub of Boruto: Naruto the Movie.
+Viz Media licensed the manga for English release in North America in 2017, releasing the first volume alongside the English dub of Boruto: Naruto the Movie.

 A spin-off manga titled written by Kenji Taira, was serialised in Saikyō Jump from 1 April 2017 to 1 April 2021.
 Its chapters were collected in four volumes.